 1. Left-justify paragraphs

-Typography for eLearning must take into account what makes learning easier?
+Typography for eLearning must take into account what makes learning easier.
 One principle is to left-justify paragraphs of text.
 These are easier to read than centered paragraphs of text, as shown below.
 Skilled readers automatically move their eyes to the same left margin and down one line when reading paragraphs.
-If the text is centered, the automatic movements of the eye end up at the wrong place.
+If the text is centered, the automatic movements of the eye end up in the wrong place.
 This slows down reading and could interfere with comprehension.
 Read the paragraph below and see if it slows you down.

 2. Place text on a quiet background